 From either reviewing & revising, or creating design files for your electronics ODM from scratch, to negotiating with factories on your behalf, to prototyping, to doing trial runs, delegating manufacturing of components, mass production, and after sales support.

-Manufacturing is complex enough in itself, add to that the language barrier and two years later you look back and realize how it all could have been done better, cheaper, and faster.
+Manufacturing consumer electronics is complex enough in itself, add to that the language barrier, and two years later, you look back and realize how it all could have been done better, cheaper, and faster.

 2. They will charge you a 4-5 figure onboarding fee